uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/reinforcing-sequencing-in-binary-number-systems.md

 Early finishers can edit their work, add music and then be camera crew for others.

-Tips to before sending off for the 60 minute challenge:
+Tips to relay before sending students off for the 60 minute challenge:

 1. The order of place values in a binary number is the same as the conventional (decimal) place value system, so the highest is on the left, smallest value on the right.